Safer Sex Guidelines

-Also, you might get "re-infected" with a different strain of HIV.
-This new version of HIV might not be controlled by the medications you are taking.
-It might also be resistant to other antiretroviral drugs.
-There is no way of knowing how risky it is for two HIV-positive people to have unsafe sex.
+Also, though uncommon, you might get "re-infected" with a different strain of HIV.
+This new version of HIV might be resistant to antiretroviral drugs.
 Following the guidelines for safer sex will reduce the risk.

 Stick to your limits.
 Don't let alcohol or drugs or an attractive partner make you forget to protect yourself.